Unifying ESG Data

 • Emission volumes

-• Rankings and SDG mappings
+• SDG mappings

 Cross-Dataset Color Coding

-• Orange = Environmental Damage
+• Orange for Environmental Damage

-• Brown = Fossil Fuels
+• Brown for Fossil Fuels.

-• Light Gray = Nuclear
+• Light gray for Nuclear energy.

 ESG Scoring